containerd/containerd/docs/hosts.md

 As with any `hosts.toml` field that redirects traffic, the socket path is trusted to the same degree as the `hosts.toml` file itself, so the file and the socket should be protected by appropriate filesystem permissions.
-Note that a pathname socket inherits the permissions of its parent directory: an unprivileged proxy cannot `bind()` a socket directly in a root-owned directory such as `/run` (it returns `EACCES`); place the socket in a directory the proxy owns (for example a systemd `RuntimeDirectory`).
+Two separate sets of permissions apply: the parent directory's mode controls whether a process may create and `bind()` the socket there (an unprivileged proxy cannot `bind()` directly in a root-owned directory such as `/run` — it returns `EACCES` — so place the socket in a directory the proxy owns, for example a systemd `RuntimeDirectory`), while the socket inode has its own mode that controls which clients may `connect()` to it.

 ## host field(s) (in the toml table format)